BharatSeva/BharatSeva-Plus-Express-Server/README.md

+> [!IMPORTANT]
+> ## [ Bharat Seva+ Legacy API ]
+> This **Express-based backend** has been replaced by a new microservices architecture powered by **Golang**, **Python**, and **Express**.
+The new system provides better scalability, maintainability, and performance.
+>
+> The current Express service is no longer actively maintained and is only provided for reference or legacy use cases.
+For the latest features, APIs, and updates, please refer to the respective microservices repositories.

 # Bharat Seva+ Express Server

 Welcome to the Express server for **Bharat Seva+**, a MERN + Firebase project designed to facilitate seamless appointments between patients and healthcare professionals.
 This server handles user authentication, data management, and API interactions for the front-end applications.